-- (1) Critiques: Observe, evaluate and critique other student's performance during role-play therapy exercises. - □ Submit a seven key skill areas" checklist Case Formulation and Analysis Form (Critique) for each session in which you are either the "role player" or an observer. - Entries on the form may be hand written, as long as they are legible "by the instructor's standards." - ☐ These papers must be turned-in one week following the role-play session.
-Late submission will result in an automatic reduction in grade for the assignment. - (2) One therapy Performance Case. - Submit a written report following the format specified in the Case Formulation and Analysis Form. - ☐ These reports must be typed and meet "professional quality" criteria to be discussed in class.
+- (1) Critiques: Observe, evaluate and critique other student's performance during role-play therapy exercises. - Submit a seven key skill areas" checklist Case Formulation and Analysis Form (Critique) for each session in which you are either the "role player" or an observer. - □ Entries on the form may be hand written, as long as they are legible "by the instructor's standards." - Mini treatment plans will be completed with one or two goals for role plays - An optional skill assessment (Critique) may utilized at the instructor's direction - ☐ These papers must be turned-in one week following the role-play session.
+Late submission will result in an automatic reduction in grade for the assignment. - (2) Two Power point presentations: Students will be assigned 1 or more chapters to review & provide a brief power point presentation-no more than 5 slides on each chapter, and will integrate a peer reviewed journal article relating to the assigned chapter(s).
+In addition, students will provide a brief overview of their research paper & "healthy, normal" family paper (based upon a review of the peer-reviewed literature on the 8th day of class. - 3) Discussion questions over the Salazar Case will be passed out after the midterm.
+Students will be expected to complete the questions for a discussion the following week.

-5. General policies, guidelines and information
+6. General policies, guidelines and information